gravatarphp/gravatar/README.md

 ## Parameters

-If you pass any of the following parameters, their values will be checked against the allowed values defined in the [Gravatar documentation](http://gravatar.com/site/implement/):
+If you pass any of the following parameters and turn validation on (fourth parameter in the `avatar()` method), their values will be checked against the allowed values defined in the [Gravatar documentation](http://gravatar.com/site/implement/):

 * `s`, `size` -- The image size
 * `d`, `default` -- The default image to display if there is no matching Gravatar